shamohamin/Neural_Network/README.md

 # Neural Network
-In this repository i have implemented the Neural Network using Numpy, Numba package From scrach.
+In this repository, I have implemented the Neural Network using Numpy, Numba packages.

 ## Using Nerual Network

-For using implemented Neural Network your input shape must be `(number_of_features, number_of_inputs)` and then make your desired layer with specific activation function and then use SGD or BGD Network for traning your data.
+For using implemented Neural Network your input shape must be `(number_of_features, number_of_inputs)` and then make your desired layer with a specific activation function and then use SGD or BGD Network for training your data.

 Supported Activation Functions(activation package):
 - sigmoid
 - linear
 - tanh
 - relu

 Supported Metrics Functions(metrics package):
 - mean squared error(mse)